Just Another Reason to Abolish ICE and CBP - Discourse Blog

 The data also shows that during this time, ICE sent out detainers (notices to local sheriff or police departments telling them a person has “probable cause” for deportation) for hundreds of citizens—at least 895 people.
 They canceled about 74 percent of those detainers, but the study makes no mention of what ICE did with the other 26 percent of these detainers on citizens.

 “But how could this possibly happen!” people unfamiliar with the horrors of ICE and CBP may ask.
-The GOA report goes into this too, naming a few protocols that you’d reasonably assume would be in place at agencies that investigate people based upon their citizenship status, but aren’t.
-From the GOA report:
+The GAO report goes into this too, naming a few protocols that you’d reasonably assume would be in place at agencies that investigate people based upon their citizenship status, but aren’t.
+From the GAO report:

 Further, while ICE policy requires officers to document citizenship investigations in ICE data systems, it does not require officers to update the citizenship field after identifying evidence that an individual may be a U.S. citizen.
 As a result, ICE does not know the extent to which its officers are taking enforcement actions against individuals who could be U.S. citizens.